azadanshu/code-wizard-8765-figma-/README.md

 3. Explore the clone and compare it with the original Reliance Digital landing page.

-## Technologies Used

-- HTML
-- CSS
-- Bootstrap

 ## Acknowledgments

-- The Code Wizard team would like to express gratitude to Reliance Digital for providing an inspiring design for educational purposes.
+We would like to express our gratitude to the entire Code Wizard team for their dedication and collaborative spirit during the project.
-- Special thanks to Bootstrap for simplifying the development of a responsive and visually appealing user interface.
-Feedback, contributions, and suggestions are welcome!
-Feel free to enhance and customize this project further.

 # Linkedin-Profiles

  <a href="https://www.linkedin.com/in/md-azad-ansari-b08196218" target="_parent">Azad</a>

  <a href="https://www.linkedin.com/in/supriya-hatele-b0696b1bb" target="_parent">Supriya</a>